An egg a day to keep the doctor away?

 In terms of how we cook an egg, they are arguably at their most simple and nutritious boiled or poached.

-Most dieticians do not recommend frying an egg, because of the associated fat content and increased cholesterol intake.
+Most dietitians do not recommend frying an egg, because of the associated fat content and increased cholesterol intake.

 Raw or lightly cooked eggs, as found in popular foodstuffs such as mayonnaise and ice cream, are fine provided they have the Lion Mark and are hens' eggs (not duck or quail) sourced in the UK.